The best places to live in Indianapolis

 There is a wonderful sprawl of areas and suburbs in Indianapolis that suits just about every taste and budget.
 Those keen on a bustling urban environment should opt for one of the zones in the vibey downtown area.
 Families more inclined to some peace and quiet should look into the tranquil environs towards the leafy outer edges of the city.

 As in many major US cities, Indianapolis’s downtown area is rather expensive.
 The trade-off for the often exorbitant rental costs is that one has easy access to all manner of amenities and hot spots.
-Restaurants, cultural landmarks, sports stadiums, museums, bars and nightlife spots are within walking distance, and there's also great access to public transport.
-The Wholesale District is probably the most popular and exclusive, but there are multiple neighbourhoods in the downtown area, offering a variety of options, including luxury apartments in high-rise buildings, trendy lofts and lavish condos.
+Restaurants, cultural landmarks, sports stadiums, museums, bars and nightlife spots are within walking distance, and there's also excellent access to public transport.
+The Wholesale District is probably the most popular and exclusive, but there are multiple neighbourhoods in the downtown area offering a variety of options, including luxury apartments in high-rise buildings, trendy lofts and lavish condos.

 Just southeast of downtown, the ethnically and socially diverse Fountain Square is a haven for artistic types, so new arrivals and expats of that inclination will fit in here really well.
 With something of a small-town feel in a big city, the little neighbourhood resembles a European village to an extent, with its town square and central fountain.

 Popular among millennials, Broad Ripple is a fun neighbourhood in the north of Indianapolis.
 Dotted with many unique and varied restaurants, cafés, and bars, the suburb also has an artistic feel to it that attracts young and old.
-Young families and professionals new to Indianapolis will find plenty of housing options in the forms of single-family bungalows, smaller, older apartments, and lofts.
-Small local businesses abound, and newcomers will find breweries, comedy clubs and bars around every corner.
+Young families and professionals new to Indianapolis will find plenty of housing options in the form of single-family bungalows, smaller, older apartments, and lofts.
+Small local businesses abound, and newcomers will discover breweries, comedy clubs and bars around every corner.